Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

         <input type="{{ type }}" name="{{ name }}" value="{{ value|e }}" size="{{ size }}" />
     {% endmacro %}

+If extra positional arguments are passed to a macro call, they end up in the special ``varargs`` variable as a list of values.

 .. _twig-expressions:

 Expressions